openfl/lime.openfl.org/_docs/command-line-tools/create-new-project.md

 "Main" is the default, but you can use any name you want, so long as it is a valid Haxe class.
 If you specify a different name, you will need to set the `<app main="" />` or `app.main` value in your project file (depending on the type).

 You will also want to create it in the source path.
-For example, if the project includes "Source" as a source path, create "Source\Main.hx" for a class called "Main".
+For example, if the project includes "Source" as a source path, create "Source/Main.hx" for a class called "Main".

 Here is a sample entry class: